LisaHackett97/MS1-Dog-Daycare/README.md

 These cover why choose this type of business, what business does and who the people are.

-  - Allows the user to read more about the business and what it does.
+Allow the user to read more about the business and what it does.

 - Icons